-XCARCITY is a five-year programme conducted by a unique consortium led by TU Delft, TNO, Connekt and the Metropolitan Region Rotterdam The Hague, that covers the full chain of research and utilization of smart mobility.
+XCARCITY is a five-year program conducted by a unique consortium led by TU Delft, TNO, Connekt and the Metropolitan Region Rotterdam The Hague, that covers the full chain of research and utilization of smart mobility.

-XCARCITY will be executed as an integrated programme built up from seven work packages (WP1-7).
+XCARCITY will be executed as an integrated program built up from seven work packages (WP1-7).
 In-depth research is geared towards the main scientific challenges (WP1-5) as well as towards providing integrated solutions based on digital twins (WP6) and on pilots (WP 7).
 The work packages are summarized next.

 1: Unravelling Flows